-Just like motorists aren’t always the enemies of cyclists, cars aren’t always a foe of bicycles.
+Just like motorists aren’t always an enemy to cyclists, cars aren’t always a foe to bicycles.
 In fact, there are a good many cyclists who happen to be car enthusiasts and vice versa.

 But, this isn’t about just some jitney, it’s a custom 1960 Porsche 356 RSR by Emory Motorsports.